ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

 {% endraw %}
 {% endhighlight %}

 Shapiro-Wilk test begins to behave in a "problematic" manner when the *sample size is large*.
 In the following plots, I've fixed the sample size equal to 5000 (this is the largest allowed value for R's `shapiro.test()` anyway).
 Notice how the test rejects normality even for *slightly skewed normal distributions*.
 On the other hand, histograms look pretty good!
-To be fair, Shapiro-Wilk test isn't at fault here.
-It's just that it does its job so well, by detecting even tiny deviations from normality, that it no longer serves our purpose: to detect *large* deviations from normal distribution.
+To be fair, the Shapiro-Wilk test isn't at fault here.
+It's just that it does its job so well, by detecting even tiny deviations from normality, that it no longer serves our purpose: to detect *large* deviations from a normal distribution.

 <p align="center">
 <img style="width: 80%; height: 80%" src="{{ site.url }}/images/shapiro2.png" alt="Shapiro Wilk test">